syncfusion/ej-global/README.md

     }
     ...

-The solution employed by EJ Global is to capitalize on JavaScript nature and override these options at the prototype level, without breaking any functionality and still allowing individual overrides for specific messages or labels with the standard mechanism of passing individual options.
+We capitalize on JavaScript nature and override these options at the prototype level, without breaking any functionality and still allowing individual overrides for specific keys or strings with passing individual options.

 Contributions are welcome
 =========================

 Currently there are 27 language packs (and growing).
-I'll accept any and all pull requests for corrections and new languages (and also email submissions)
+We are accepting any and all pull requests for corrections and new languages (and also email submissions)

 To get started just open any of the files and save a copy of it named after the